Lorena-Ramirez/Note-Taker/README.md

   ---
   This is a note taking application that uses a server and utilizes an Express backend that saves and retrieves data from a JSON file.

-  Inside this application routes were used to ensure correct navigation and the read and create new files.
+  Inside this application routes were used to ensure correct navigation and to read and create new files.

   ## Table of Contents
   ---